labdmitriy/labdmitriy.github.io/_posts/2022-05-21-distributions-vs-packages.md

 ---

 ## Motivation
-Now I am gathering information and planning a series of articles dedicated to Python packages development, and while preparing I encounter some interesting facts that I hadn't thought about before.
+Now I am gathering information and planning a series of articles dedicated to Python packages development and while preparing I encounter some interesting facts that I hadn't thought about before.
 One of them is the ambiguity in terminology for distributions and packages in Python and their naming.
 So I decided to share some thoughts about it.